eryney/cmblog/README.md

 ## May 2026: Can a virtual cell model predict drug outcomes?

-**The question:** Dabrafenib targets the BRAF V600E mutation.
-It works in melanoma — ~50% response rate, FDA-approved.
+**The question:** Dabrafenib works in melanoma with a ~50% response rate and is FDA-approved.
 In colorectal cancer with the same mutation, it basically fails (~5% ORR).
 Could a foundation model have predicted that difference from first principles, before any trial?

 **The model:** [STATE](https://github.com/ArcInstitute/state), built by the Arc Institute.
 Trained on the Tahoe drug perturbation dataset.
 Give it a cell's baseline gene expression profile across 2000 highly variable genes and a drug label, and it predicts the post-treatment expression profile.

-**The data:** Baseline single-cell RNA-seq pulled from [CellxGene Census](https://chanzuckerberg.github.io/cellxgene-census/) — 300 melanoma cells (skin of body, primary tumors) and 300 colorectal cancer cells (large intestine, primary tumors).
-No CCLE, no proprietary data.
+**The data:** Baseline single-cell RNA-seq pulled from [CellxGene Census](https://chanzuckerberg.github.io/cellxgene-census/).
+All in, 300 melanoma cells (skin of body, primary tumors) and 300 colorectal cancer cells (large intestine, primary tumors).

 ### Files